 - Sandwiches.
-Use leftover bacon to make this scrumptious BLT Grilled Cheese or Chicken Caesar Sandwich with Bacon.
+Use leftover bacon to make this scrumptious Chicken Caesar Wrap or top a Turkey Burger.

 - Pasta.
-Take your pasta dishes (like this Cauliflower Pasta) up a notch with some crumbled bacon.
+Take your pasta dishes (like this Cauliflower Pasta) up a notch with some crispiness from crumbled bacon.

 - Pizza.
-You won’t regret topping your pizza with crispy bacon pieces (especially if it’s this delicious Carbonara Pizza).
+You won’t regret topping your pizza with crispy bacon pieces (especially if it’s this delicious Brussels Sprouts Bacon Pizza).

 - Eggs.
 Air fryer bacon and eggs are a match made in heaven!
 Add some to your Egg Muffins for an easy grab-and-go breakfast.

 - Veggies.
 Bacon helps veggies shine (and become appealing to veggie-skeptics).
 It’s delicious in this Spaghetti Squash Carbonara or sprinkled on top of some Crock Pot Baked Potatoes or a classic Baked Potato.

 - Soups.
-Take a note from Crockpot Potato Soup and Asparagus Soup, and top a bowl of your favorite soup with crumbled bacon.
+Take a note from Crockpot Potato Soup, and top a bowl of your favorite soup with crumbled bacon.

 - To Store.
-Refrigerate bacon strips in an airtight storage container for up to 2 days.
+Refrigerate bacon strips in an airtight container for up to 2 days.

 - To Reheat.
 You can reheat bacon in an air fryer.
 Recrisp leftovers in the air fryer at 350 degrees F.

 - To Freeze.
 Freeze bacon strips in an airtight freezer-safe storage container or ziptop bag.
 Reheat from frozen as desired.